 Canvassing During COVID-19

 The COVID-19 pandemic is constantly evolving.
-The Town of Banff will be adhering to all provincial health measures and guidance for the 2021 municipal election to ensure the safety of our residents, candidates, and staff.
+The Town of Banff will be adhering to all municipal and provincial health measures and guidance for the 2021 municipal election to ensure the safety of our residents, candidates, and staff.
 Candidates are also responsible for following all provincial health measures and guidance documents throughout the election process.
 Below are links on where to find provincial health information as well as any election documents that the province may make available.
 Please note: this information is subject to change, so check back often.

 - Government of Alberta Guidance Documents